Inherent Risk Tiering for Third-Party Vendor Assessments

 Data Risk in the Third-Party Ecosystem, Second Annual Study, Ponemon Institute, 2017.

 Conclusion on Risk Tiering

 Effective third-party vendor management can be a challenging and overwhelming task, as an organization has outsourced the technology or process, but they still retain all the risk.
 Several components would go into a successful program, but an organization must start with asking a set of clear and consistent questions to relationship owners or project managers that derives the inherent risk.
 Not doing so puts them at peril of lumping too many third-party vendors into the same risk group, which translates to doing too much or little to ensure risks are being identified, treated and monitored appropriately.
 Instead, define the inherent risk data points that are most important to your organization, collect accurate responses for those data points, and be more at ease with the knowledge that you’re addressing third-party risk in a clear manner.

-Need help with your Third-Party Risk Management?
+Need help with your Third-Party Risk Management and risk tiering?
 Contact us.
 Sign up for your Third-Party Risk Management Discovery session.

 - Insider Threat Mitigation – Just Players in a Risk Management Game - September 20, 2018